 Ms. Ambursa graduated with a Bachelor of Science degree in Political Science from University of Jos in 1991 and obtained a Master's degree in Law and Diplomacy in 1996 from the same university.
 She subsequently attended Massachusetts Institute of Technology ('MIT') where she obtained a Master's in Business Administration in 2009.
 She has attended several Executive Management Development Programmes in leading institutions, including Harvard Business School and MIT.

-She sits on the Boards of Access Bank Ghana Plc and the Board of Trustees of the Banking Sector Resolution Cost
+She sits on the Boards of Access Bank Ghana Plc and Bank Directors Association of Nigeria.

 She was 54 years old as at the end of the reporting period and is resident in Nigeria.